Keyboard shortcuts

 Right now asset processing only happens at editor runtime.
 If you want to pre-process textures or bake meshes for a CI build, you have to start the editor headlessly, which is not great.

-• Split the user’s game into a library plus multiple binaries (run, process).
-Closer to Unreal’s UAT model.
-Invasive for the static template.
+• Split the user’s game into a library plus multiple binaries (run, process), with processing driven from the project’s own binaries.
+Invasive for the project template.

-• Add a cargo jackdaw subcommand with process, build, etc. Closer to Unity’s CLI.
+• Extend jd with a process subcommand alongside build.
 Less invasive but more code in jackdaw.

 Where to dig in: pick one shape and prototype it against a small game.
 We’d like to see the workflow before locking in the design.